Revised Glossary (1098 – 1244)

 excorticatio Slaughterhouse.

-exenia Personal gifts from a peasant to the landlord, payable 3 times a year.
+exenia Personal gifts from a peasant to the landlord, payable three times a year.
 See monet.

 faber Smith.